jiaojhua/CPlink/README.md

 ```

 # Tutorials
 CPlink is designed to identify cells or spots associated with phenotypes by transferring prior phenotype knowledge from bulk or predefined signature data to single-cell or spatial omics data.
-Here, we provide example workflows on multiple data modalities.
+Here, we provide example workflows for multiple modality data.

 * **Spatial transcriptomics (ST) data**
   CPlink requires as input the ST count matrix, spot metadata, spatial coordinates, and the bulk RNA-seq count matrix with corresponding phenotype metadata.